StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_TABLE.md

 )
 ```

-- `storage_volume`: The name of the storage volume you want to create the table with.
+- `storage_volume`: The name of the storage volume used to store the cloud-native table you want to create.
 If this property is not specified, the default storage volume is used.
 This property is supported from v3.1 onwards.

 - `datacache.enable`: Whether to enable the local disk cache.
 Default: `true`.